 Leptospirosis can be prevented by vaccination, so it's important to make sure your puppy gets the necessary jabs at the right age.

 Vaccinations are most effective when they are given at fixed dates with boosters.
-Puppies usually begin a vaccination programme at the age of 6 to 8 weeks.
-The leptospirosis vaccination will most often be given at 11 – 13 weeks with a booster at 15 – 17 weeks.
+Puppies usually begin a vaccination program at the age of 6 to 8 weeks.
+The leptospirosis vaccination will most often be given at 11-13 weeks with a booster at 15-17 weeks.

-Your puppy will only be considered vaccinated against leptospirosis after their second set of injections.
+Your puppy will only be considered for a vaccination against leptospirosis after their second set of injections.

 How do I know if my puppy needs the vaccine?

 The vaccines provided to puppies consist of mandatory and recommended.
-The vaccine for leptospirosis is one of the mandatory vaccines, so will always be given to your puppy as part of the vaccination programme put in place by your vet.
+The vaccine for leptospirosis is one of the mandatory vaccines, so will always be given to your puppy as part of the vaccination program put in place by your veterinarian.

 Will the vaccination always cover my dog against leptospirosis?

 With certain diseases, including leptospirosis, a large number of agents are involved in the disease.
 Vaccination protects against the agents that are considered to be the most important, but not against all of them.